ivarela28/Deep-Learning-with-Python/SMALL DATASET CONVNET/README.md

-# Small dataset convnet -- Desctription
+# Small dataset convnet
-This notebook was developed for the purpose of learning about image classification using convnets.
-Additionally, the dataset was intentionaly truncated to demonstrate the effectiveness of data augmentation to prevent overfitting an improve accuracy for small datasets.
+This notebook was developed for the purpose of ML education.
+Concepts include:
+*Loading a dataset using an API
+*Basic convnets for image classification
+*